MaayanLab/clustergrammer/README.md

 Clustergrammer.js is a clustergram/heatmap matrix visualization tool implemented in D3.js.
 The project began as an extension of this example http://bost.ocks.org/mike/miserables/.

-Some of the clustergrammer's include:
+Some of clustergrammer's features include:

 - zooming/panning
 - additional ordering options